vburlay/Severstal/README.md

 ![image](/images/Steel.jpg )

-> Predicting automobile liability insurance claim payments based on vehicle characteristics.
+>Defect Detection based on classification and localization.

 ## Table of Contents